shareeff/Asynchronous_Breakout_v0/README.md

 # Asynchronous_Breakout_v0

-This is a tensorflow implementation of asynchronous deep reinforcement learning algorithm
+This is a tensorflow implementation of asynchronous one step deep Q learning algorithm

 ## Demo